Maths Mutt HOME

 Moment of a Force

-A turning moment twists the object and is also known as torque and has SI units Newton metres (N m), which is the same unit used for work (1 Joule = 1 N m) but is not the same thing!
+A turning moment twists the object and is also known as torque and has SI units Newton metres (N m),

-is the cross product
+Torque is the vector cross product:

 Where r is the position vector of the point at which the force is applied.